fischor/protogen-python/README.md

 # `protogen`

-## What does this package provide for benefits

 Package `protogen` makes writing `protoc` plugins easier.
 Working with the raw `CodeGeneratorRequest` i.e. the raw Descriptor messages can be cumbersome.
 `protogen` resolves and links the Descriptors from the CodeGeneratorRequest i.e. turns them into their corresponding `protogen` classes that are easier to work with.